jhford/releng-hardware/README.md

 $ python listen_to_pulse.py &
 ```

-A script `preload_redis.py` exists which takes data in the format, though a 404
+A script `preload_redis.py` exists which takes data in the format returned by
+the `/machines` endpoint and inserts it into the redis storage.
+This shouldn't
-response from the `/machines/<id>` should be enough to know that the machine
+be needed though, since a 404 response from the `/machines/<id>` should be
-has not been heard from since the database was last initialized.
+enough to know that the machine has not been heard from since the database was
+last initialized.

+Here's an example index in the list

 ```json
 [